glaliberte/connected-room-hass/custom_components/connectedroom/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-**TO BE REMOVED: If you need help, as a developer, to use this custom component tempalte, please look at the [User Guide in the Cookiecutter documentation](https://cookiecutter-homeassistant-custom-component.readthedocs.io/en/stable/quickstart.html)**

 **ConnectedRoom will allow you to automate your lights to any sports.
 It also offers text-to-speech notifications for goals, touchdown, game start and more.**

 ![ConnectedRoom][connected-room-logo]